KNU-BrainAI/KNU-Mamba/README.md

+# Intro
-# This repository contains the official implementation of KNU-Mamba
+This repository contains the official implementation of KNU-Mamba